 Everyone has low moments.
-There’s nothing to be ashamed of for that.
-You can feel negative emotions though without shaming yourself for them by practicing healthy positivity.
+There’s nothing to be ashamed of.
+You can feel negative emotions though without shaming yourself by practicing healthy positivity.
 These steps are how to cultivate a positive mental attitude.

-That way you don’t live with regret.
+That way, you don’t live with regret.
 You live in the moment.
-You make the decision how.
+You make the decision.

 - 10 Simple Ways To Make Positive Thinking Your Habit